 Both heat exhaustion and heat stroke happen under the following conditions: Very hot environmentHeavy activityToo little fluid and salt intake

-A risk factor is something that increases your chance of getting a disease or condition.
-Participating in a job or activity that involves long periods of outdoor activity in hot weather
+Factors that may increase your risk of heat exhaustion and heat stroke include: Participating in a job or activity that involves long periods of outdoor activity in hot weather

 Taking drugs that interfere with the way your body handles hot weather, including:

-Fast breathing, fast irregular pulse,
+Fast breathing, fast heartbeat

 ECG / EKG Wave

 includes: Moving the person to a cool, shady areaGiving adequate fluids—it is best to give fluids that contain both salt and sugar.
 If the person isn't able to drink, it may be necessary to give fluids by IV.Encouraging the person to rest

 includes: Removing clothingMoving the person to a cool, shady areaActively cooling the person—the most effective way is called evaporative cooling.
 In evaporative cooling, the person is sponged with cool water or sprayed with cool mist, and fans are used to blow air onto the person.Giving IV fluidsGiving medications—these may be necessary if the person is having seizures or uncontrollable shiveringCareful monitoring—People who have undergone heat stroke need regular and careful monitoring of body temperature, heart rate, blood pressure, and breathing rate.
 Blood tests will be repeated at regular intervals to monitor how the body's organs are responding to the shock of heat stroke.